dashingshree6/Card-Game/Readme.md

 ## Details
 - It is a simple web application of the famous "Black-Jack' game.

+## Technologies
+- In this mainly HTML, CSS, JAVASCRIPT and BOOTSTRAP is used.

 ## Hints
 - Explore various card games and understand the logic behind each
 - Finalize a game which fascinates you the most